 However, the response directed me towards the community forum for answering my questions and did not solve my issues (and the issues were not discussed on the form either).

-On of the issues was that Cloudron does not support WordPress multi site out of the box, which in my opinion should be supported.
+One of the issues was that Cloudron does not support WordPress multisite out of the box, which in my opinion should be supported.
 Unfortunately, no solution was given for this.

 Don’t expect any support on the free plans outside of the community.